 Altru's lymphedema therapists have advanced training and are certified in lymphedema care and management.
-With more than 25 therapists, Altru is the number one source for this treatment throughout the region.
+With 15 certified lymphedema therapists, Altru is the number one source for this treatment throughout the region.
 Altru's lymphedema specialists partner with the wound clinic and prosethetics and orthotics department to provide patients with comprehensive lymphedema management services.

 What is Lymphedema?

 Lymphedema is chronic swelling that occurs as a result of cancer, poor circulation or peripheral vascular disease (PVD).
 It may become evident following any trauma, infection or surgery that disrupts the flow of our natural body fluids.
 Men and women of all ages may be affected.

 Among the more than three million breast cancer survivors, lymphedema is believed to have affected approximately 30 percent.
 Patients with prostate, uterine or cervical cancer or abdominal complications are at risk as well.
 Radiation, sports injury, tattooing and physical injury to the lymphatic pathways can also cause symptoms of lymphedema.
 Lymphedema may also be hereditary.

 - Heavy, tired, aching legs or arms

 - Rapid increase in weight